 These categories are based on how severe a person’s asthma is, and a person’s asthma severity will often change over time.
 To find out what category of asthma a patient has, healthcare providers will look at the asthma signs and symptoms the patient has without taking any medications, and the results of the patient’s lung function tests.

 What causes severe asthma?

-Severe asthma can have a range of different causes.
-Patients who are more likely to have severe asthma include1:
+It can have a range of different causes.
+Patients who are more likely to have this type of asthma include1:

 - People who have other chronic medical conditions, like diabetes

 - People who are current smokers